gbili/dotfiles/README.md

 ## Programming CUDA cores
 Use use [this answer][installing-cuda-compiler] to install the nvidia cuda compiler.

-## Headphone Audio HeadSets Bluetooth
+## [Headphone Audio HeadSets Bluetooth][headphone-bluetooth]
+1. If you have paired your device and it does not show up as a sound device, you will first need to **unpair it**.
-When trying to pair a headphone via bluetooth, the first thing you want to do is restart pulseaudio:
+2. Once you are sure it is unpaired, you want to restart pulseaudio:
 ```
 sudo pkill pulseaudio
 ```
    This will make sure that once you connect your device via bluetooth, it will be listed as a sound device.
-Now, to connect a bluetooth device, make sure it is discoverable, and then go to bluetooth and double click on the listed item to pari it.
+3. Now, to connect a bluetooth device, make sure it is discoverable, and then go to bluetooth and double click on the listed item to pari it.
 It should say: Connected.

 Then you can go to Settings > Sound and select your headseat from the list.

 [diff-bashrc-profile]:https://askubuntu.com/questions/121413/understanding-bashrc-and-bash-profile "Difference between .bashrc .profile etc."

 [installing-cuda-compiler]:https://askubuntu.com/questions/1028830/how-do-i-install-cuda-on-ubuntu-18-04 "Installing cuda compiler for programming cuda cores"
 [fixing-manually-installed-nvidia-drivers]:https://askubuntu.com/questions/1077493/unable-to-install-nvidia-drivers-on-ubuntu-18-04 "fixing manually installed nvidia drivers"
+[headphone-bluetooth]:https://askubuntu.com/questions/824404/bluetooth-speaker-connected-but-not-listed-in-sound-output "Best answer ever!
+No need to install anything"